laurennoell/Lariat-Crafting/README.md

 You want to socket **one** unique gem (that is, the one with primary stat and secondary stat) and two of the same types of gems of type 2 in the above list.
 Please make sure the unique equipped gem is the same **type** as the other gems
 (same secondary stat).

-**when you're sending in your crafting order for the unique gem, most crafters can guarantee a rank 3 gem with rank 2 illimited diamond**

 ### A word on how the lariat neck works.